 - ✅ MyHMS – To access, navigate to the MyHMS dashboard.

-- ⚠️ New HMS Employee Accounts – During the outage, the processing of new accounts may be delayed.
-For assistance with new accounts, contact the HMS IT Service Desk.
+- ⚠️ New HMS Employee Accounts – For assistance with new accounts, contact the HMS IT Service Desk.

 - ✅ NHP Data – NHP Data is secure and functioning.